 Families who are late more than 3 times per fiscal year will have their late fee increased to \$5 per minute for the remainder of the year.
-This will be documented in the office.

 If, after having the late pick-up fee increased, late pick-up continues to be a consistent problem, a meeting will be scheduled with the Director to plan and come up with possible solutions.